Pingtan Marine Enterprise (NASDAQ:PME) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Pingtan Marine Enterprise (NASDAQ:PME – Get Rating) in a report issued on Thursday.
+StockNews.com initiated coverage on shares of Pingtan Marine Enterprise (NASDAQ:PME – Get Rating) in a research report report published on Friday morning.
 The firm issued a sell rating on the stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Virtu Financial LLC raised its position in shares of Pingtan Marine Enterprise by 123.9% during the fourth quarter.
-Virtu Financial LLC now owns 81,577 shares of the company’s stock valued at $47,000 after buying an additional 45,144 shares during the last quarter.
-Citadel Advisors LLC raised its position in shares of Pingtan Marine Enterprise by 30.7% during the third quarter.
-Citadel Advisors LLC now owns 112,292 shares of the company’s stock valued at $84,000 after buying an additional 26,345 shares during the last quarter.
-Finally, Geode Capital Management LLC raised its position in shares of Pingtan Marine Enterprise by 51.0% during the fourth quarter.
-Geode Capital Management LLC now owns 62,069 shares of the company’s stock valued at $35,000 after buying an additional 20,962 shares during the last quarter.
-0.43% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of PME.
+Citadel Advisors LLC raised its position in Pingtan Marine Enterprise by 30.7% in the third quarter.
+Citadel Advisors LLC now owns 112,292 shares of the company’s stock worth $84,000 after acquiring an additional 26,345 shares during the period.
+Virtu Financial LLC raised its position in Pingtan Marine Enterprise by 123.9% in the fourth quarter.
+Virtu Financial LLC now owns 81,577 shares of the company’s stock worth $47,000 after acquiring an additional 45,144 shares during the period.
+Finally, Geode Capital Management LLC raised its position in Pingtan Marine Enterprise by 51.0% in the fourth quarter.
+Geode Capital Management LLC now owns 62,069 shares of the company’s stock worth $35,000 after acquiring an additional 20,962 shares during the period.
+Institutional investors own 0.43% of the company’s stock.

 Pingtan Marine Enterprise Ltd., through its subsidiary, engages in ocean fishing and sale of frozen marine catches.
 Its products include Japanese threadfin bream, red fish, ribbon fish, sea catfish, seabream, shrimp, silver pomfret, silver seaperch, slender shad, and spanish mackarel.
 The company was founded on February 27, 1998 and is headquartered in Fuzhou, China.